Hoboken University Medical Center: Acquisition by CarePoint Health

 The Bon Secours Health Care System was unable to stem the financial losses in operating the facility.
 They worked out an agreement with the City of Hoboken to purchase the hospital and assume all its debts.
 This occurred in 2007, at which time the hospital was renamed to the one it currently has.
 The hospital was sold again in 2011 after it appeared that the City of Hoboken would become liable for $52 million in bonds which it had floated to keep the hospital open.
 CarePoint Health has announced that it would transition the hospital into a non-profit in 2021.
 CarePoint Health is led by CEO and neonatal cardiac surgeon Dr. Achintya Moulick, MD, MBA.
 The transfer to CarePoint Health received regulatory approval in March 2023.

 In November 2024, CarePoint Health filed for Chapter 11 bankruptcy protection, blaming high rising costs and lack of state funding from New Jersey.
 The company listed assets between $500,001 to $1 million, and liabilities of no more than $50,000.
 CarePoint plans to keep its hospitals operating as it invests $67 million in financing.

+Acquisition by Hudson Regional Health

+HRH took over four hospitals in Hudson County, along with their affiliates, in May 2025.